 All this being said, in the end, the question is not what website features influence shoppers, website visitors, email subscribers, social connections and whatnot.
 The real challenge is to enable people to influence your website and other features!

-Watch the full report, called The Connected Consumer, and tackling more topics, by the e-tailing group below in slideshare or download it here (PDF opens).
+Download the full report, called The Connected Consumer, and tackling more topics, by the e-tailing group (PDF opens).